 2. Increasing air and sea temperatures may enhance recreation and tourism activities by extending the summer season.
-However, warmer water may introduce HABs and increase algae (red tide) and jellies, reducing water quality and the attractiveness of beach and other water recreational activities (Hoagland et al. 2002).
+However, warmer water may introduce harmful algal blooms and increase algae (red tide) and jellies, reducing water quality and the attractiveness of beach and other water recreational activities (Hoagland et al. 2002).